-Ghee, the Indian-style clarified butter, which started trending in a big way a couple of years ago is another.
+Ghee, the Indian-style clarified butter, which has been trending in a big way is another.

 I’m all for it — ghee is simple stuff with a big flavor punch.
 Basically, it’s clarified butter on steroids, cooked until its water has evaporated and the milk solids drop to the bottom of the pan where they gently brown and lend the ghee intensely rich, nutty flavor.

 Removing the milk solids also makes ghee more digestible for folks who are lactose intolerant, as well as shifting it onto the “OK” list for people who follow a paleo or Whole 30 diet (especially if it’s made with grass-fed butter).

 In Ayurvedic medicine, ghee is prescribed for everything from poor digestion to poor eyesight.
 The folks at the Harvard School of Public Health aren’t so sold and still say plant-based oils rich in unsaturated fats (yes, olive oil) should be your first choice.

 Whichever side of the nutritional fence you’re on, ghee is undeniably fabulous stuff in the kitchen.
 In addition to rich flavor, it boasts a high smoke point of 465°F (vs. 350°F for regular butter), making it a great choice for high-temperature cooking.
 It’s also shelf stable, so you can keep it a cupboard for months and in the refrigerator indefinitely (but you’ll use it up long before that).